julien01A/wPip_cid_island/README.md

 This repository accompanies the manuscript investigating the genomic environment of the cytoplasmic incompatibility factor (*cif*) genes in several *w*Pip strains of *Wolbachia*, the endosymbiotic bacterium infecting mosquitoes of the *Culex* complex.

-The study aimed to characterize the genomic context and identify key genes flanking the *cif* loci in *w*Pip strains by analyzing Nanopore long reads polished with Illumina short reads.
-As *de novo* assembly attempts were unsuccessful for circularization of chromosome, we performed a manual analysis of polished Nanopore reads mapped against the *cif* genes.
+The study aimed to characterize the genomic context and identify key genes flanking the *cif* loci in *w*Pip strains by analyzing Nanopore long reads corrected with Illumina short reads.
+As *de novo* assembly attempts were unsuccessful for circularization of chromosome, we performed a manual analysis of corrected Nanopore reads mapped against the *cif* genes.

 This GitHub repository provides the main commands, scripts, and key intermediate files used throughout the analyses.

-## 1. *De novo* assembly attempts and polishing
+## 1. *De novo* assembly attempts and correction

 Here is an example of the workflow used for Harash.